Genealogical Expansions of Positive Fredholm Operators via a Reference-Point Method: Acknowledgements

 \section{Acknowledgements}

-I would like to express my sincere gratitude to Kumiko Oizumi, Shin Oizumi, Ko Oizumi, and Hiroko Oizumi for their warm support and encouragement throughout this research.
-I also wish to thank Hisashi Inaba for his valuable advice, and Youichi Enatsu for the insightful discussions that greatly contributed to this study.
-We would further like to pay tribute to the late Professor Nobuhiko Fuji, who passed away in December 2025, and to express our heartfelt gratitude for the many fruitful discussions and the wealth of mathematical knowledge he shared with us.
+The authors are grateful to Kumiko Oizumi, Shin Oizumi, Ko Oizumi, and Hiroko Oizumi for their support and encouragement.
+The authors also thank Hisashi Inaba for valuable advice and Youichi Enatsu for helpful discussions.
+The authors pay tribute to the late Professor Nobuhiko Fuji, who passed away in December 2025, and gratefully acknowledge the many fruitful discussions and the mathematical knowledge he shared.